Make Overcoming fear a non-negotiable

 5. Try to stay in the present

 Being present will limit the amount of time you spend worrying about the future you have not yet achieved.
 It’s easy to get lost in our thoughts, past, and future.

 So do yourself a favor and stay present.
 Focus on the task at hand and you’ll be progressing in no time.

-You know why they say, time flies when you’re having fun?
+You know why they say time flies when you’re having fun?
 It’s because we are fully present and we realize just how fast things happen.
-If you always live in the future, in the anticipation, it feels like forever.
+If you always live in the future, in anticipation, it feels like forever.
 That’s because it literally is.
 The future never comes; it becomes the present when it does.
 So live in the present.
 Live fully, and enjoy every moment.

 6. Learn to appreciate the fear

 Dangerous life situations aside, being afraid is a sign that you’re doing something new.
 That uncomfortable feeling is a sign that something amazing might happen soon.

 As you take new action and add new things into your life, it creates new consequences and new results.
 But your Ego doesn’t like “new”, it’s a preservation mechanism.
 So recognize the fear as just that.
 Don’t let it stop you. i.e. Never let it stop you unless it’s life-threatening.

 If you want new results, you know that you have to try something else.
 Otherwise, you’ll just keep getting what you have always had.
 It’s common sense.
 But our ego doesn’t have any, so don’t expect it to.
 It’s just doing its job of protecting you from the unknown.

 That’s why you are to take charge and show your ego who’s the boss by persevering.
 It will fall back in line, that’s experienced when our comfort zone grows.

 It’s your job to expand yourself or not… and it’s mine to remind you of that

 7. Reduce or overcome fear by taking more actions